Table of Contents

 - Poor feeding habit and not gaining weight.

-Signs of a VSD may present at birth or may likely not appear until some time after birth.
-A physician can detect VSD by auscultation, with murmurs which are basically labeled as holosystolic or pansystolic heard during the process.
-The degree of murmur is determined by the velocity of blood flow through the VSD, while the site of the hole determines the site of the murmur.
+Signs of VSD may present at birth or may not appear until some time after birth.
+A physician can detect VSD by auscultation, with murmurs, which are basically labeled as holosystolic or pansystolic, heard during the process.
+The degree of the murmur is determined by the velocity of blood flow through the VSD, while the site of the hole determines the location of the murmur.

 While minor VSDs are very loud with a thrill, larger VSDs have a constant sound all through the cardiac cycle, without a thrill.
 However, a child with Eisenmenger’s syndrome, a large defect, and a right-to-left shunt will not produce a VSD murmur.
 But they are usually cyanotic with club fingers and the second pulmonary heart sound is louder.